Port of Corpus Christi: History

-The devastating Corpus Christi 1919 hurricane is ultimately what led to the creation of the Port of Corpus Christi.
-The storm left Corpus Christi heavily damaged, killing 280 and injuring thousands more on September 14, 1919.
-It also left buildings and homes in ruins.
-But its positioning on the cliffs where the city rested spared Corpus Christi from being entirely wiped out.
+The catastrophic 1919 hurricane, which slammed Corpus Christi on September 14, caused extensive damage and heavy loss of life, and underscored the necessity of improved infrastructure.
+Toward that end, local officials initiated steps to construct a deep-water port to increase economic vitality and security.

 As the recovery from the 1919 hurricane began, efforts to establish a deep water port in Corpus Christi against the very high land that protected the city from full devastation started in earnest.
 Roy Miller – then-editor of the Corpus Christi Caller and future mayor of Corpus Christi – began the call for the establishment of a safe harbor in the city.

 Three years later, after the voters in Nueces County gave their approval for the formation of Nueces County Navigation District No. 1, work began to build out the necessary infrastructure for the new port in Corpus Christi.
 The federal government allocated $5.1 million for the work, which paid for: